redopsbay/cloudworkshop/hugo/content/_index.md

 # DevOps Demo

-Welcome to DevOps Demo!
+Welcome to DevOps Workshop!

-This is just to showcase a basic demonstration for potential clients.
+A basic workshop that aims audience to automate certain things.

 Feel free to shared your feedback!